LeaoMartelo2/LogNest/README.md

 # LogNest

-## A "Header file only" library for logging to files made in C, with focus on simplicity
+## A Simple yet customizable header only library for logging in C.

 ![image](images/example2.png)
+<sub>Image depicting the dafault configuration result</sub>

 ## Installing: